Anticipatory Technology with Fractal Logical Entailments

 are to be integrated.
 I wish to

-others.
-There does seem to be a new
+technology has assisted in my work.
+There does seem to be

 n-ary web ontology language [1].
-For example, Laskey et all propose a
+For example, Laskey et all proposed in 2005 a

 straight forward extension of the OWL [2]

-build from the PR-OWL constructions, while adding the elements of tri-level architecture
+builds from the PR-OWL constructions, while adding the elements of

 and quasi axiomatic theory, also called topological logics.
 I discuss topological logics in chapter six

-potential software designs, several of which I have studied.
+potential software designs, several of which my collegues and I have

-for anticipatory technology.
-[5] This expression has great economic
+basis for anticipatory technology.
+[5] This expression could have great economic

 make clear.
 There are two approaches to